 One of the more prominent diseases that mosquitoes have been known to spread is the yellow fever, which has been deemed by the World Health Organization to be “the original viral haemorrhagic fever”.
 In addition, mosquitoes spread illnesses like malaria, west nile and the zika virus.

-In a survival setting, it is incredibly important to do everything you can to maintain your health and overall mental clarity.
+In a survival setting, it is incredibly important to do everything you can to maintain your health and overall mental clarity, that includes avoiding mosquito bites at all costs.
 Mosquitoes can carry a plethora of different illnesses causing viruses and bacteria, which is exactly what you do not want while dealing with a survival situation.
 You need to be in optimal health to properly assess and deal with the problems at hand.

 Aside from the potential to contract harmful illnesses, mosquitoes are notorious for contributing to sleepless nights for people surviving in the outdoors.
 Mosquitoes are known to be incessant when it comes to landing on exposed skin and flying around the ears and head while people are trying to sleep.